The biological safety program covers the safe handling of biohazardous materials which include:

 The shipment of biological materials is regulated by the Department of Transportation (Shipment within the US) and the International Air Transportation Association (Certain carriers within the US and international shipments).
 Training is required for anyone involved in packaging, labeling, documenting, or handling the shipment.
 Contact EHS for assistance.

-Hepatitis A – two doses over a 6-18 month period (based upon manufacturer)
+- Hepatitis A – two doses over a 6-18 month period (based on manufacturer)

 Institutional Biosafety Committee